PowerDNS/pdns/pdns/recursordist/docs/dnssec.rst

 Reading trust anchors from files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. versionadded:: 4.2.0

-Since version 4.2.0 of the PowerDNS Recursor, it is also possible to read the Trust Anchors from a BIND-style zonefile.
+It is also possible to read the Trust Anchors from a BIND-style zonefile using the :func:`readTrustAnchorsFromFile` in the :ref:`setting-lua-config-file`.
 Only the DS and DNSKEY records from this file are read.
 This file is (by default) re-read every 24 hours for updates.
 Debian and its derivatives ship the ``dns-root-data`` package that contains the DNSSEC root trust anchors in ``/usr/share/dns/root.key``.